Tired of settling for pages 3, 4, or 5 or lower in Google’s search rankings?

 You must also make an effort to engage others online and encourage people to link to your site.

 You want to strengthen your website’s SEO, but you don’t even know where to start.
 This is common.
-There’s no magic bullet that will beat out your competitors, and most SEO campaigns take time to deliver their desired results.
+There’s no magic bullet that will beat out your competitors, and most SEO campaigns take time to deliver results.

 Like running a marathon, the best first step is the one right in front of you.